mmistakes/minimal-mistakes/_drafts/project-loom.md

 The above code also shows how the `jdk.tracePinnedThreads` flag works.
 The `VTHREAD_SCOPE` is a `ContinuationScope` object, a class used to group continuations.
 In other words, it's a way to group continuations related to each other.
 In our case, we have only one `ContinuationScope` object, the `VTHREAD_SCOPE` object.
 This object is used to group all the virtual threads.

 Last, the method sets the `runContinuation` field, a `Runnable` object used to run the continuation.
 This method is called when the virtual thread is started.

-A virtual thread is _mounted_ on its carrier thread when it is in the states colored green in the above diagram.
-In states colored in light blue, the virtual thread is _unmounted_ from its carrier thread.
-The pinned state is colored violet.

-We get a virtual thread in the `NEW` status when we call the `unstarted` method on the object returned by the `Thread.ofVirtual()` method.
-It is the state we have after the call to the `VirtualThread` constructor we've just seen.

 Once we call the `start` method, the virtual thread is moved to the `STARTED` status: